Unlock the Power of Proof-of-Work. Your simplepath to mastering Bitcoin’s consensus.

 keeping Bitcoin secure and operational 24/7.

-Users send transactions to the Bitcoin network.
+Users beam transactions to the global network.

 The ledger is updated approximately every 10 minutes by adding 'blocks' that contain a list of new transactions.